lushcodes/bank_tech_test/README.md

 I started by making sure that the balance started at 0 and could not go above/below set amounts.
 I then made sure deposit and withdrawal methods were working correctly before moving on to the next phase which was adding the record to a history when a deposit or withdrawal was made.

-After that I created a method to allow the printing of the history to the console.
+This was achieved by creating a Record class that received information from the Bank class.
+I tested this class independantly to ensure my tests were decoupled.
+I then moved on to mocking the new class in my Bank class tests.
+The same approach was then used for the printer class.

-The project is linted and has 100% test coverage.
+There should be 100% test coverage.

 ### Improvements

-As amazing and functional as the app is, ideally I would like to learn how to separate the functionality into 3 classes.
-This is to improve readability as well as adhere to the Single Responsibility Principle as currently all my functionality is based in one class.
-Separating this out will also make the code easier to change or add additional functionality if required.
+I was unsure whether it was worth adding a method in the Record class to format each instance variable prior to it being inserted into the history array.

+It might be nice to present some feedback to the user that their deposit/withdrawal was successful rather than the terminal output.

 I have diagrammed my thought process below:

 ![Domain Model & CRC Cards](./dom-model.png)

-I would also try to use mocking for the behaviour of the different classes when testing.